-The School for Neurodiversity provides a wide range of educational services to the families of the County.
-The School for Neurodiversity serves children with special needs from birth to age 21.
-The enrollment for the 28-acre Bankbridge complex in Deptford, as of March 27, 2024, was 552 special needs students.
+The Schools for Neurodiversity provides a wide range of educational services to the families of the County.
+The Schools for Neurodiversity serves children with special needs from birth to age 21.
+The enrollment for the 28-acre Bankbridge complex in Deptford, as of May 15, 2025, was 515 neurodivergent students.
+It is the mission of the Gloucester County Special Services School District (GCSSSD) to enable students to become: